Located on a single campus, PLC is set in spacious, beautifully landscaped grounds.

 International students are supported and guided, ensuring they establish good study habits, maximising their potential.

-To study at PLC, an International Student needs to submit an Application for Enrolment, together with the application fee, copy of their birth certificate, passport and most recent school report.
+Applicants need to complete the online Application for Enrolment and provide the $150 AUD application fee, a copy of their birth certificate, passport and most recent school report.

-There are no deadlines for the receipt of applications, however, we would recommend submitting an application as soon as possible as we are not always able to accommodate late enrolment requests.
+There are no deadlines for applying, but we recommend submitting an application as soon as possible, as we are not always able to accommodate late enrolment requests.

 Can my daughter apply for Year 12 entry?